How to Install Ubuntu Cleaner on Ubuntu 22.04 or 20.04

 CLI Method to Launch Ubuntu Cleaner

 Now that Ubuntu Cleaner is successfully installed on your system, it’s time to implement this powerful tool.
 There are several ways to launch Ubuntu Cleaner, each catering to a different user preference.
-If you’re comfortable working with the terminal, you can kickstart Ubuntu Cleaner using a simple command-line instruction.
+If you’re comfortable working with the terminal, you can kickstart Ubuntu Cleaner using simple command-line instructions.

 Invoke the following command in your terminal: